gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 Welcome to our **[name of event]** about **[add a quick description of the event]**.
 My name is **[say name]** and I will be your Host today. **[Host should take some time to [acknowledge First Peoples and traditional territory (see guide)](https://www.caut.ca/content/guide-acknowledging-first-peoples-traditional-territory).]** I will first cover a few housekeeping points about today’s virtual event:

-- If you haven’t disconnected from the VPN yet, please do so for optimal experience.
+- If you haven’t disconnected from the VPN yet, please do so for an optimal experience
-- Please keep your microphone muted and your video turned off throughout the event.
+- Please keep your microphone muted and your video turned off throughout the event
-- To ask questions, either type into the chat function or wait until we get a question period to use the “raise your hand” feature, the keyboard shortcut is **[give the keyboard shortcut]**.
+- To ask questions, either type into the chat function or wait until the question period to use the “raise your hand” feature, the keyboard shortcut is **[give the keyboard shortcut]**.
 Once you are selected to ask your question, please unmute yourself and show your video if you would like.
-We will triage your questions asked in the Chat and answer them either in the Chat or during the question period.
-Alternatively, we may ask that you email your question to our event email so we can address your question after this event.
+We will triage your questions asked in the chat and answer them either in the chat or during the question period.
+Alternatively, we may ask that you email your question to our event email so we can address your question after this event
 I’m going to introduce our presenter today: **[introduce presenter]**

 </div>